高校生向けの探究型サイエンスページ Inquiry-based science page for high school students

 ピントが手前から奥へ動くことで、どの層にどの枝があるかを時間の流れで追えるからです。複数層構造を直感的に理解しやすくなります。

-Because the moving focus lets you follow which branches belong to which layer over time, making multi-layer structure much easier to grasp intuitively.
+Because as the focus moves from front to back, you can follow over time which branches belong to which layer.
+That makes multilayer structure much easier to grasp intuitively.

 5花や8花は単純に「変わった6花」なのですか。 Are five- and eight-branched crystals simply unusual six-branched crystals?